Nia Clouden: Connecticut Sun

-In the 2022 WNBA Draft, Clouden was selected in the 1st Round - 12th overall - by the Connecticut Sun.
+In the 2022 WNBA draft, Clouden was selected in the 1st Round - 12th overall - by the Connecticut Sun.
 Clouden made the opening day roster for 2022 - one of three new additions to the team from 2021.

+Overseas

+On November 25, 2023, Clouden signed a short-term contract with REG from Rwanda to play in the FIBA Africa Women's Basketball League (AWBL).